praveen0908/praveen0908/README.md

 📷 **Photography Passion:** Another one of my passions is photography.
 I find beauty in the ordinary and enjoy capturing those moments that tell a unique story.

-📚 **Currently Reading:** I'm currently engrossed in "[Current Book You're Reading]" by [Author].
+📚 **Currently Reading:** I'm currently engrossed in "Atomic Hbits" by James Clear.
 It's a fantastic journey, and I'm always up for discussing books and sharing recommendations.

 ## 🚀 What I'm Up To